Maximize the ROI of Your Data Management Platform

 Amplitude's blog image

-A funnel analysis is used to track the flow of users along any critical path within your product.
+A is used to track the flow of users along any critical path within your product.
 For example, a new user onboarding funnel that measures conversion through the steps new users take from creating their account to reaching a critical milestone (such as sharing a post) that signals the end of onboarding.
 Alternatively, for a purchase funnel within an ecommerce app, you can easily understand what is driving users to convert (or not) – and even track how many users convert from when they add an item to their basket to when they check out.

 Pathfinder Analysis